mmcgrana/pgpin/TASKS.md

 ## Todo

-* Ensure pin and DB names are unique, in code and DB
+* Ensure pin and DB names are unique, in code

 * Rename pin
 * Refresh results periodically